Ramdoys/creator-docs/content/en-us/ui/page-layouts.md

 <img src="../assets/studio/explorer/UIPageLayout.png" width="320" />

 After you create multiple pages within the `Class.UIPageLayout`, you need to use scripting to transition from page to page.
-For example, the following code, pasted into a client‑side sibling `Class.Script` of the layout, transitions forward and then backward between the pages every two seconds.
+For example, the following code, pasted into a client‑side sibling `Class.Script` of the layout, transitions forward and then backward between the pages every 2 seconds.

 ```lua
 local frame = script.Parent